Paying your Plusnet broadband, home phone and TV bill

 How can I pay my bill?

 You can pay by Direct Debit, credit card or debit card.
-Here's what you need to know before you decide how you want to pay.
+Here's what you need to know before you decide which option to take:

 - Pay monthly

-- No need to update account details once it's set up.
+- No need to update your account details once it's set up

-- You'll need to make sure you've got enough money in your account when your payment is due.
+- You'll need to have enough money in your account when your payment is due

 Credit or debit card

 - Pay with Visa, Delta, Electron, MasterCard, Switch or Maestro.

 - Pay monthly or make one-off payments.